linode/docs/docs/tools-reference/custom-kernels-distros/install-a-custom-distribution-on-a-linode.md

 *  Your *Boot* disk mounted to `/dev/sda`
 *  Your *Boot-New* disk mounted to `/dev/sdb`

-Once you're in Rescue Mode, issue the following command to transfer your root filesystem from the `/dev/sda1` partition to your new ext4 disk:
+Once you're in Rescue Mode, connect via Lish and transfer your root filesystem from the `/dev/sda1` partition to your new ext4 disk:

     dd if=/dev/sda1 of=/dev/sdb bs=1M

-Once the command completes, reboot into your *Installer-New* profile.
+Once the transfer completes, reboot into your *Installer-New* profile.
 You now have a custom distribution that works with the Linode Manager's extra features.
-Note that in order to make use of the Backup Service, you'll need to remove the raw disks that were used during the install process.
+In order to make use of the Backup Service, you'll need to remove the raw disks that were used during the install process.